paxtonfitzpatrick/paxtonfitzpatrick.github.io/index.md

     title: Research
     pane_type: publication-cards.html
     before_text: >
-     My research uses language models to capture how our memories preserve, distort, and compress the external world, and to identify the neural mechanisms that underlie these transformations.<br/><br/>I'm particularly interested in how episodic memory compresses the temporal structure of an experience, and how that compression is warped over time.
+      My research uses language models to capture how our memories preserve, distort, and compress the external world, and to identify the neural mechanisms that drive these transformations.
+    #   <br/><br/>I'm particularly interested in
+    #   how episodic memory compresses the temporal structure of an experience, and how that compression is warped over
+    #   time.
+    # I use language models to transform real-world experiences into high-dimensional geometries, and study how these
+    # structures are preserved, distorted, and compressed in our memories.
     panes:
       - title: Manuscripts
         filter: manuscript